How to Make a Career Change Without Taking a Major Pay Cut

 Von Horn once helped a Hollywood director transition into being a manager in a healthcare setting.
 It may sound like a total 180, but she was able to help him see the similarities in both careers: leading a large team of people, working with a limited budget, ruthlessly prioritizing, meeting deadlines, knowing how to fire people when necessary, and dealing with criticism.
 It all comes down to understanding your value and highlighting how your particular skills can help that company.

 If you need help navigating your own career change, we can help.
 Want some help taking your job search to the next level?
 If you’re a SoFi member, sign up for SoFi Career Services, powered by Korn Ferry Advance, to schedule a complimentary one-on-one session with a career coach who can help you plot your next move.
 Not a SoFi member yet?
-Head to SoFi.com to learn more.
+Head to SoFi.com/career-coaching to learn more.

 No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this offer.
 Third party trademarks referenced herein are property of their respective owners.